Partner Content: XAPO BANK brings you stories of The Few: Part 4 of 4

 “I can tell you, half the things I’ve done, I didn’t know what they were going to result in.
 Sometimes you have to do things that make people uncomfortable if you know there is a greater good in the end.”

 Don’t miss the full four-part series The Few, brought to you by Xapo Bank.
 Four South African visionaries share their stories of wisdom, passion and purpose in their chosen industries, from music to art, fashion and technology.
+Click here to watch the full episode.
 DM

 About Xapo Private Bank: